Categorical Koszul duality: Introduction

 More precisely, the normalized chain construction induces functors $\utilde C_*: \qCat \to \ptdco^*$ and $G_*: \sCat \to \dgCat$ which transform $\mathfrak C: \qCat \rightleftarrows \sCat: \Ncoh$ into Koszul duality, see Corollary \ref{cor:nervekoszul}.
 For categories with one object this was shown by Rivera and Zeinalian \cite{Zeinalia16}.

 Note that the functor $\utilde C_*:\qCat\to\ptdco^*$ is left Quillen and we denote by $F$ its right adjoint.
 Thus, $F$ associates to a pointed curved coalgebra a simplicial set; its construction is similar to the construction of a simplicial set out of a commutative dg algebra in rational homotopy theory, cf. \cite{BousfieldGugenheim76}.
-We deduce from this an algebraic characterization of categorical equivalences of \emph{reduced} simplicial sets as those maps $K\to S$ that induce quasi-isomorphisms of cobar-constructions of $C_*(S)$ and $C_*(K)$ (Corollary \ref{cor:reflection} below).

-Another consequence is our second main result (Theorem \ref{thm:dgnerveadjoint} below), the following description of Lurie's dg nerve construction: \begin{theoremB} The functor $\Ndg: \dgCat \to \qCat$ constructed in \cite{Lurie11} is equivalent to the functor $\cat D \mapsto FB(\cat D)$.
+We deduce our second main result (Theorem \ref{thm:dgnerveadjoint} below), the following description of Lurie's dg nerve construction: \begin{theoremB} The functor $\Ndg: \dgCat \to \qCat$ constructed in \cite{Lurie11} is equivalent to the functor $\cat D \mapsto FB(\cat D)$.
 Its left adjoint is given by $K \mapsto \Omega \tilde C_*(K)$. \end{theoremB}

 In particular, this provides a clear and conceptual construction of the left adjoint to Lurie's dg nerve, generalizing the construction for quasi-categories with a single object in \cite{Zeinalia16}.
 The left adjoint has an especially nice form when $K$ is a Kan complex; in that case $L(K)$ is (quasi-equivalent to) the dg category whose objects are in 1-1 correspondence with connected components of $K$, the endomorphism dg algebra of each object is the chain algebra of the based loop space on the corresponding component and there are no morphisms between different objects.
 The right adjoint may also be characterized in terms of Maurer-Cartan elements in a certain simplicial convolution algebra.